Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Texas State and its opponents have gone over the current 53.5-point total in four of nine games (44.4%) this season.
+- Texas State and its opponents have combined to put up more than 53.5 points in four of nine games this season.

-- Georgia Southern's games have gone over 53.5 points in three of eight chances this season.

-- Saturday's total is 10.5 points higher than the combined 43 PPG average of the two teams.

 - These two squads surrender a combined 65.2 points per game, 11.7 more than this contest's over/under.

-- Bobcats games this season feature an average total of 57.6 points, a number 4.1 points higher than Saturday's over/under.
+- The Bobcats and their opponents have scored an average of 57.6 points per game in 2021, 4.1 more than Saturday's total.

 - The 54.1 PPG average total in Eagles games this season is 0.6 points more than this game's over/under.